Race Against the Tide

 Race Against the Tide is a Canadian television reality series, which premiered September 9, 2021 on CBC Television.
 Hosted by Shaun Majumder in season 1 and Maestro Fresh Wes in seasons 2 and 3, the series features ten teams of artists competing to produce sand sculptures in the Bay of Fundy at New River Beach Provincial Park before the tide rises to destroy their creations.
 The sculptures are evaluated by two judges including Karen Fralich.

+A British adaptation of the series, hosted by Iain Stirling, was filmed in summer 2025 and debuted on BBC Two in August 2026.
+The format is owned by Blue Ant Media.